-Shareholders should be aware that the Company is required to raise additional capital in the 2006 financial year to satisfy its own working capital requirements and to continue funding the commercialisation of the FerriScanTM technologies and intellectual property.
-The Directors anticipate this funding to come from two primary sources, firstly a \$1.0m placement of new shares and a share purchase plan on the same terms.
+Shareholders should be aware that the Company is required to raise additional capital in the 2006 financial year to satisfy its own working capital requirements and to continue funding the commercialisation of the FerriScan technologies and intellectual property.
+The Directors anticipate this funding to come from two primary sources, firstly a placement of new shares and a share purchase plan.

-At the date of this report the Directors can confirm that a number of investors, via the stock broking firm, have confirmed their interest in participating in a new issue of capital.
-On the basis of this interest and on-going commercial sales of the product, the Directors have a reasonable expectation that funding will be available to the Company to meet its operating requirements for the 2006 year.
+At the date of this report the Directors can confirm that a number of investors, via the stock broking firm, have confirmed their interest in participating in a new issue of capital to support the Company's working capital requirements.
+On the basis of this interest, the Directors have a reasonable expectation that continuing funding will be available to the Company for the 2006 year.